 If your employment gap came from caring for children, a family member, or an elderly relative, this can be seen as evidence of your commitment and loyalty.
 You could also focus on how it has made you better prepared for the role you applied for.
 In addition to helping care for someone else, chances are good that you acquired useful communication, management, and leadership skills during this period too!

 Reframing a business failure

 Finally, if your gap was due to business failure then highlight what lessons you’ve learned from this experience and how they’ll help make you successful in the future.
-This could include anything from managing stress or dealing with tight deadlines more effectively to honing marketing and sales techniques further— all valuable insights which could prove invaluable in future roles.
+This could include anything from managing stress or dealing with tight deadlines more effectively to honing your marketing and sales techniques— all valuable insights which could prove invaluable in future roles.

 The bottom line